General E46 Forum

 a, Ignition switch

-If there is no power at the small terminal on the starter solenoid with the key in the start position, the most likely problem is the ignition switch.
+If there is no power at terminal "C" on the starter with the key in the start position,

 Wiggle the key as you start the car, that sometimes works if the switch is bad.